 Arrangements to open buildings for special programs that are scheduled throughout the college should be made with the Parkland College Department of Public Safety utilizing the 25Live scheduling software system.
 Upon request, faculty and staff will be given access to their offices.
-Faculty and staff can use their faculty/staff ID to enter the building.
+Faculty and staff can use their faculty/staff ID to enter the building through certain doors equipped with swipe card access.
 Students are not allowed on campus after normal business hours without faculty or staff supervision.